anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Introduction

-BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
+BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer site) domain.
-This includes the discovery of the BRSKI registrar in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.
+This includes the discovery of the BRSKI registrar in the customer domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the customer site/domain, specifically the customer site/domain certificate, are exchanged and authenticated utilizing voucher-request and voucher-response artifacts as defined in {{RFC8995}}.
+Security information about the customer domain, specifically the customer domain certificate, are exchanged and authenticated utilizing voucher-request and voucher-response artifacts as defined in {{RFC8995}}.
 Vouchers are signed objects from the Manufacturer's Authorized Signing Authority (MASA).
 The MASA issues the voucher and provides it via the domain registrar to the pledge.
 {{RFC8366}} specifies the format of the voucher artifacts.
 {{I-D.ietf-anima-rfc8366bis}} further enhances the format of the voucher artifacts and also the voucher-request.

-For the certificate enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
+For the certificate enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer domain specific device certificates.
 EST in turn relies for the authentication and authorization of the certification request on the credentials used by the underlying TLS between the EST client and the EST server.

 BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as client (referred to as initiator mode by this document).
-BRSKI with pledge in responder mode (BRSKI-PRM) defined in this document allows the pledge to act as server, so that it can be triggered to generate bootstrapping requests in the customer site/domain.
+BRSKI with pledge in responder mode (BRSKI-PRM) defined in this document allows the pledge to act as server, so that it can be triggered to generate bootstrapping requests in the customer domain.
 For this approach, this document:

 * introduces the registrar-agent as new component to facilitate the communication between the pledge and the domain registrar.